Skip to main content

 It may take up to several weeks before your symptoms improve.
 Keep using the medication as directed, and tell your doctor if your symptoms do not improve after 14 weeks of treatment.

-How is Entyvio pen given for UC and CD?
+How is the Entyvio pen given?

-See the detailed Instructions for Use that come with this medicine about the right way to prepare and give this medicine.
+See the detailed Instructions for Use that come with the Entyvio Pen or prefilled syringe about the right way to prepare and give this medicine.

 Your healthcare provider will prescribe the type of device that is best for you.